Spectrally distinguishing symmetric spaces I: The symmetric space of complex structures

 \subsection{Spectral uniqueness}

 The main goal of this subsection is to prove Theorem~\ref{thm0:disparityScomplex}.

 It is well known that the volume is an spectral invariant, that is, isospectral manifolds have the same volume.
-Although we do not know an explicit expression for $\vol(\Scomplex,g_{s,t})$, it will be enough for our purpose the identity
+Although we do not know an explicit expression for $\vol(\Scomplex,g_{s,t})$, the following identity will be enough for our purposes.

 We are finally in position to show that any two isospectral metrics in $\{(\Scomplex,g_{s,t}): s,t>0\}$ are necessarily isometric.

 \begin{proof}[Proof of Theorem~\ref{thm0:disparityScomplex}] Let $s_i,t_i$ be positive numbers for $i=1,2$ such that